353solutions/learn-go-by-writing-rest-apis/step_07/README.md

 We return a pointer to the object we created, so we can reference it and not copy it over.

-People coming from C/C++ will see a but in `NewLoon` since it returns a pointer to something allocated on the stack.
+People coming from C/C++ will see a bug in `NewLoon` since it returns a pointer to an object allocated on the stack.
 The Go compiler does what's called "escape analysis" and sees that we return a pointer to the new allocated `Loon` so it'll create it on the heap.

 `struct`s can also have methods, embed others and much more.
-But we won't get into that.
+But we won't get into that this time.

 [loon]: https://en.wikipedia.org/wiki/Looney_Tunes

 ## Exercise

 Change our `db` to be a struct that holds the map and also a `sync.Mutex`.
-Every time we access the data, `Lock` the mutex, make sure to `Unlock` it with `defer`
+Every time we access the data, `Lock` the mutex, make sure to `Unlock` when you're done.

 [Solution](httpd.go)